Ritabrata-Chakraborty/Portfolio/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 80

 title: Recent Posts
-subtitle: I share stories and lessons from my journey in robotics, machine learning, and research—whether it’s building real-world projects, collaborating with teams, or navigating new challenges in industry and academia.
+# subtitle: I share stories and lessons from my journey in robotics, machine learning, and research—whether it’s building real-world projects, collaborating with teams, or navigating new challenges in industry and academia.
 My goal is to make these experiences relatable and helpful for anyone curious about these fields.
+subtitle: Coming Soon!
+I'll be sharing stories and lessons from my journey in robotics, machine learning, and research—stay tuned for insights on building real-world projects, collaborating with teams, and navigating new challenges in industry and academia.

 content:
   # Page type to display.
 E.g. post, talk, publication...